Outbound Configuration

 3. Your domain should be publicly available and your server certificate should be issued by a certificate authority included on Visa’s trusted authority list here

 You can edit the submitted configuration only after it has been approved by the Visa admin.
-Select the Details option available for your outbound configuration and select an Edit option (pencil icon), which will allow you to edit the Domain and Path.
-After you modify the Domain parameter, Visa will be notified of it and will review the request for approval.
+Select the "Details" option available for your outbound callback configuration and select an "Edit" option (pencil icon), which will allow you to edit the "Domain" and "Path."
+After you modify the "Domain" parameter, Visa will be notified of it and will review the request for approval.
 The configuration in the interim will be in “Pending” state.
 Post Visa approval, the configuration state is updated to “Approved” at which point the configuration is live.

 For Sandbox:

-1. Download the Client Outbound Certificate (chain) from the Outbound Certificates section under Credentials tab of your Project on Visa Developer.
+1. Download the Client Outbound Certificate (chain) from the "Outbound" section under the "Credentialssection on the "Sandbox" page of your project.
 The chain file is a bundled certificate, containing client certificate, intermediate CA and root CA certificates.

 2. You can add this certificate chain in the trust store of your application hosted server or validate our server certificate by root or intermediate certificate.